Living with MDS

 The impact of having MDS can be significant, affecting both your body and your emotional state.

-Here we will go through some of the thoughts and emotions you may possibly experience and suggest some ways in which you could help yourself.
+Here we will go through some of these common thoughts and emotions you may possibly experience and suggest some ways in which you could help yourself.
 We will also give you some advice on eating well, fighting fatigue and adjusting your life priorities.
 We hope these will help you to keep positive.

 Diet and Nutrition